Feeds:

 Read Full Post »

 Angela Still, Mercury Retrograde Goddess of Slush, has a humorous piece up on StarLit.
 And she didn’t even tell anybody!
-This is hilarious.

 Read Full Post »